 At the time an action is filed, it will be assigned either to the master calendar or to a judge for all purposes.
 A Notice of Case Assignment and Case Management Conference, which includes the name, physical location, and department of the assigned judge, if any, and a Stipulation to Use of Alternative Dispute Resolution Process form may be generated at the time the case is filed.
 It is mandatory that the plaintiff or cross-complainant serve all defendants with a copy of the Notice of Case Assignment and Case Management Conference form and other documents as set out in rule 2.1.5.
-If a case is filed which involves essentially the same issues as one assigned to a specific judge, or is refiled following a dismissal or other disposition, the parties must follow the related case procedure set forth in the California Rules of Court.
+If a case is filed which involves essentially the same issues as one assigned to a specific judge, or is refiled following a dismissal or other disposition, the parties must follow the related case procedure set forth in the California Rules of Court and in local rule 2.1.3.1.
+If a case is ordered re-assigned to another department, all pending dates will be vacated and must be re-set in the new department.

-All construction defect cases in the county will be assigned to a designated construction defect department in the Central Division.
-Any pre-litigation petition brought to the court pursuant to Civil Code section 1375, subdivision (n), will be assigned a case number and assigned to a designated construction defect department in the Central Division.
+Construction defect cases in the county may be assigned to a designated construction defect department.
+Any prelitigation petition brought to the court pursuant to Civil Code section 1375, subdivision (n), will be assigned a case number and may be assigned to a designated construction defect department.
 Any construction defect complaint filed after completion of the pre-litigation requirements of Civil Code section 1375 et seq., will be assigned the same case number as any pre-litigation case number existing for the action.